How to Make the Shift from On-Premise to Cloud

 Thinking of moving to the cloud?

-Have you been contemplating making the shift from hosting and managing your infrastructure on-premise to using hosting your managed web services in the cloud?
+Have you been contemplating making the shift from hosting and managing your infrastructure on-premise to hosting your managed web services in the cloud?
 You’re not alone and the statistics prove it.

 According to the Cisco Global Cloud Index:

 - More than 94% of all workloads will be handled on the cloud in 2021

 - Over 90% of all companies have infrastructure already in the cloud

 - The cloud infrastructure market is expected to hit nearly $500 billion by 2023, up from $229 billion since 2019

 It’s clear that the future of infrastructure rests within the cloud, but as with anything new, there are crucial elements you need to think about when considering this migration.

 In today’s blog, we’ll break down the process and cover those elements to consider before embarking on your on-premise to cloud migration journey.
 Follow along as we cover:

 There’s an extensive range of benefits when moving to the cloud.
 Some of these extras depend on your specific business, but here’s a look at what we’re seeing with our clients.